Your Brain Decides by Contrast, Not by Logic

 The Brain That Hates Choosing

-ExpandIstanbul's Spice Bazaar — overwhelming choice that shuts the brain down
+ExpandIstanbul's Spice Bazaar: overwhelming choice that shuts the brain down

 Source: Wikimedia Commons, CC BY 2.0

-The old brain is not equipped for menus with 40 items.
-It was built for environments where there were usually two to three options at most: eat this or don't, go left or right, fight or run.
-When the number of options explodes, the old brain doesn't scale up its evaluation.
-It shuts down and defers.
+More choice, less action.
+The old brain is built for a world where there were only two or three options: eat this or don't, go left or right, fight or run.
+When there are too many choices, the brain gets tired and decides to do nothing.

 Start With Why

-The why doesn't speak to the neocortex, the rational brain.
-It speaks to the mammalian brain, the part that processes emotion, belonging, and identity.
-People don't buy what you do.
-They buy why you do it.
+The "Why" doesn't speak to the thinking brain.
+It speaks to the emotional brain, the part that handles feelings and trust.

-The old brain responds to belief before it responds to specification.
-If you lead with what and how, you're asking the rational brain to approve something.
-If you lead with why, you're already in the emotional brain, where actual decisions are made.
+People don't buy what you do; they buy why you do it.
+If you start with facts, you're asking the thinking brain to decide.
+If you start with a belief, you're already in the emotional brain, which is where the actual decisions are made.

-Contrast as a Tool, Not a Trick
+Comparison as a Tool, Not a Trick

 Keep reading